Quantum Boolean Algebras: Introduction

 This work is organized as follows.
-In Section \ref{s1} we review some elementary facts on regular functions on affine spaces over $\mathbb{Z}_2$.
-In Section \ref{s2} we introduce $\mathrm{BDO}_n$ the algebra of Boolean differential operators on $\mathbb{Z}_2^n$.
+In Section \ref{s1} we review some standard facts on regular functions on affine spaces over $\mathbb{Z}_2$.
+In Section \ref{s2} we introduce $\mathrm{BDO}_n$, the algebra of Boolean differential operators on $\mathbb{Z}_2^n$.
 In Section \ref{bwa} we introduce the Boole-Weyl algebra $\mathrm{BW}_n$ which is a presentation by generators and relations of $\mathrm{BDO}_n$.
 We describe the structural coefficients of $\mathrm{BW}_n$ in several bases.
-In Section \ref{s3} we introduce the shifted Boole-Weyl algebra $\mathrm{SBW}_n$ which is another presentation by generators and relations of $\mathrm{BDO}_n$.
-We describe the structural coefficients of $\mathrm{SBW}_n$ in several bases.
-In Section \ref{s5} we discuss the logical aspects of our constructions.
-We propose a quantum operational calculus for which Boolean differential operators play the same role that truth functions play in the classical propositional calculus.
-In Section \ref{s5} we adopt a set theoretical viewpoint; we show that just as the classical propositional calculus is intimately related with $\mathrm{P} \mathrm{P}(x)$, the algebra of sets of subsets of $x$, the quantum operational calculus is intimately related with $\mathrm{P} \mathrm{P}(x \sqcup x)$ the algebra of sets of subsets of two disjoint copies of $x$.
-In Section \ref{s7} we make some closing remarks and mention a few topics for future research.
+In Section \ref{s3} we introduce the shifted Boole-Weyl algebra $\mathrm{SBW}_n$ which is another presentation by generators and relations of $\mathrm{BDO}_n$, and describe the structural coefficients of $\mathrm{SBW}_n$ in several bases.
+In Section \ref{s5} we discuss the logical aspects of our constructions: we introduce a quantum operational logic that generalizes classical propositional logic, and for which Boolean differential operators play a semantic role akin to that played by truth functions in classical propositional logic.
+We use the theory of operads and props to describe our results.
+In Section \ref{s6} we adopt a set theoretical viewpoint and show that just as classical propositional logic is intimately related with $\mathrm{P} \mathrm{P}(x)$, the Boolean algebra of sets of subsets of $x$, quantum operational logic is intimately related with $\mathrm{P} \mathrm{P}(x \sqcup x)$ the quantum Boolean algebra of sets of subsets of two disjoint copies of $x$.
+In the final Section \ref{s7} we make some closing remarks and mention a few topics for future research.